robin-drexler/cosch/Readme.md

 Once an attendee opened the schedule url while online, it's going to be cached on her device.
 The entire schedule will be available offline, even pages that weren't explicitly opened by the attendee.

-No worries, if the attendee is online, she will receive schedule updates.
+No worries, if the attendee is online she will receive schedule updates again.

 ## Basic Usage